Business and Marketing Education/Secondary Major or Add-on Endorsement, Bachelor of Arts in Education (BAE)

-The Business and Marketing Education (BME) add-on satisfies the endorsement for grades 5–12.
+This add-on satisfies the endorsement for grades 4–12.

-- completion of university competencies in writing and university proficiency in math required prior to taking lower division required courses.
+- completion of university competencies in computer literacy and writing and university proficiency in math required prior to taking lower division required courses.

 - completion of university proficiency in writing required prior to taking upper division required courses.

 - the above major takes more than 12 quarters at an average of 15 credits per quarter.

 - in addition, career and technical education certification within business and marketing education includes a minimum of 2,000 hours of paid related work experience in business.